djgroen/flee/README.md

 [![GitHub last-commit](https://img.shields.io/github/last-commit/djgroen/flee.svg)](https://github.com/djgroen/flee/commits/master)

 Flee is an agent-based modelling toolkit which is purpose-built for simulating the movement of individuals across geographical locations.
-Flee is currently used primarily for modelling the movements of refugees and internally displaces persons (IDPs).
+Flee is currently used primarily for modelling the movements of refugees and internally displaced persons (IDPs).

-Flee is currently is released periodically under a BSD 3-clause license once the first journal paper is accepted.
+Full documentation of Flee is available at https://flee.readthedocs.io.

 ## Parallel performance testing